Nawwaf bin Nuri Al Sha'alan: Career

-Al Jawf experienced a revolt by Sheikh Faisal Al Sha'alan against the leadership of the Al Rashid family, which was crushed by Muhammad bin Abdullah Al Rashid in the 1860s.
-For decades after, Al Jawf remained in Rashidi hands until a seizure of the territory by a rebellious member of the Al Rashid family in 1905, Sultan bin Hamoud Al Rashid.
+Al Jawf was retrieved by Sheikh Faisal Al Sha'alan against the Al Rashid family.
+The Al Sha’alan experienced internal conflicts for the rule within the family, which resulted on losing the rule upon Al Jawf.
+It was captured by Muhammad bin Abdullah Al Rashid in the 1860s.
+In 1889, Prince Sattam Al Shalaan captured Al Jawf, then it was recaptured again by Al Rashid Family after their agreements with the Ottomans.
+Al Jawf remained in Rashidi hands until a seizure of the territory by a rebellious member of the Al Rashid family in 1905, Sultan bin Hamoud Al Rashid.
 This followed with the assassination of reigning emir Mutaib bin Abdulaziz Al Rashid in December 1906 by Sultan and his brothers, and Sultan's subsequent accession to the throne.
 Sultan was deposed by his brother Saud bin Hamoud Al Rashid in July 1907, who ruled until September 1908, when he was overthrown by Hamoud bin Sabhan Al Sabhan and the surviving brother of the assassinated Emir, Saud bin Abdulaziz Al Rashid was crowned.